lawrie/tinyfpga_bx_gaming/README.md

 The TinyFPGA also has 1 Mb of flash memory.
 A significant fraction is available for executing code from.
 So a version of PicoSoC can be produced that runs the code from flash memory allowing much bigger programs, but still limiting VGA buffers and writeable data to 14kb.

-This project was started by Discussion](https://discourse.tinyfpga.com/t/bx-portable-game-console-project-collaboration/553) on the TinyFPGA forum.
+This project was started by a [Discussion](https://discourse.tinyfpga.com/t/bx-portable-game-console-project-collaboration/553) on the TinyFPGA forum.

 ### LCD Screen